 Explore the unequaled beauty of some most charming destinations on earth whilst sailing the paradise seas of Indonesia.
 Travel to Indonesia with our unique liveaboard experience, trek astonishing landscapes, scuba dive seas overflowing with life, discover some deserted islands, and meet some local tribes.

-Dragon Dive Liveaboard bespoke itineraries with the perfect mix of adventure, discovery, wanderlust, dream holiday escape, and history to suit all tastes.
+VAIATEA liveaboard bespoke itineraries with the perfect mix of adventure, discovery, wanderlust, dream holiday escape, and history to suit all tastes.
 Discover the ancient trade winds aboard Vaiatea Liveaboard and cruise Komodo National Park from May to October, the Alor and Forgotten island in November and May, Raja Ampat from December to April.

 Please find below a small description of all the places you will discover with our liveaboard.